 People with Disabilities

-- Help JF&CS make it possible for people with disabilities to enjoy the Jewish tradition of welcoming Shabbat by baking challah and then deliver it on the Friday of the Shabbat dinner to a local Supported Living house
+- Help JF&CS make it possible for people with disabilities to enjoy the Jewish tradition of welcoming Shabbat by baking challah and then delivering it on the Friday of the Shabbat dinner to a local Supported Living house.

-- Help set up, serve dinner, socialize and assist with clean up at our monthly community Shabbat dinner at JF&CS Headquarters in Waltham for program participants.
+- Help set up, serve dinner, socialize, and assist with clean up at our monthly Shabbat dinner at a JF&CS Residential home for program participants and residents.